wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 ## 23.14 {#23-14}

-- database migrations included in this release affect sources of type `phonebook` used by the dird service.
-Some sources may be modified while others may be deleted.
-A backup of the database and wazo system prior to upgrading to this version is strongly recommended.
+- Directory sources of type `phonebook` that are configured to an invalid phonebook will be deleted.

 Consult the
 [23.14 Tickets](https://wazo-dev.atlassian.net/issues/?jql=project%3DWAZO%20AND%20fixVersion%3D23.14)